basecamp/policies/privacy/company-processors/index.md

 ---
 title: Company Processors
-description: 37signals LLC uses some other third-party processors for company purposes outside of delivering our services.
+description: 37signals LLC uses some third-party processors for company purposes outside of our products.
 ---

 # Company processors